Theosers/LITReview/README.md

 ```
 pip install -r requirements.txt
 ```
-To execute BS :
+To execute the application in a shell :

-launch the launcher.sh

 ```
-sh launcher.sh
+python manage.py runserver
 ```